udhaya-un/Angularlearning/docs/Nexus.md

 ### Create New Repository:<br/>
 For the creating a nexus repo for node project we need to create three nexus repo which are

-   -npm hosted
+   - npm hosted
-   -npm proxy
+   - npm proxy
-   -npm group
+   - npm group

   To create new repo select the create repository button and it will show a list of packages.
 For my purpose i am going to choose npm packages.
 Before we select the npm packages we need to create a blob store for each of the packages which we are going to create.